-I frequently see patients with an MRI of a tendon tear or chronic tendinopathy.
-Tendinopathy is a more recent term to describe pathology of a tendon that causes pain.
-Tendinopathy has classical symptoms of tenderness on palpation, and pain when exercising or with movement.
-It is divided into two broad categories:
+I frequently see patients with an MRI of a tendon tear or an MRI of a problem of chronic tendinopathy.
+Tendinopathy is a more recent term to describe a chronic pathology of a tendon that causes pain.
+The problem of Tendinopathy can be It is divided into two broad categories:

 Anti-inflammatory drugs and cortisone injections are effective at reducing pain and inflammation, but do not have a healing effect.
-In fact they can lead to a non-healing tendon or ligament.
-Further, they may lead to complete rupture which may need surgical repair.
+Worse, their detrimental effects may lead to complete tendon rupture which usually requires surgical repair.
+For more on this and supportive research, I invite you to review my articles:

 Treatment of Tendinopathy